praveen4g0/umb/README.md

 ## How to use?

-* Here is, sample [resources](demo/dummy-resources) to guide you, how to settup pipelines by consuming umb services.
+* Here is, sample [resources](demo/dummy-resources) to guide you, how to setup pipelines by consuming umb services.

 * Apply trigger resources
 ```